Why the Future of AI Relies Deeply on Human Values

 Transparency Builds Trust in AI

-People want to know how AI reaches decisions, especially when it’s about getting a job or receiving medical care.
+People want to know how human-centered AI reaches decisions, especially when it’s about getting a job or receiving medical care.
 Sharing what kind of data is used and how results are created makes people feel comfortable.
-Transparency not only helps users understand AI but also helps companies spot problems before they grow.
-When users trust the system, AI becomes more reliable and ethical in practice.
+Transparency not only helps users understand the importance of human values in artificial intelligence but also helps companies spot problems before they grow.
+When users trust the system, human-centered AI becomes more reliable and ethical in practice.

 Balancing Innovation and Responsibility